MBieleke/maikbieleke-com/content/project/itps/index.md

 ## Administering and Scoring the ITPS

 The ITPS can be administered in an online or in a paper-and-pencil format.
 Completing it takes about 1-2 minutes.
-The items should be presented in random order to avoid order effects.
+The items might be presented in random order to avoid order effects.
 Participants rate each of the eight items on a 7-point Likert scale from 1 (*strongly disagree*) to 7 (*strongly agree*).
 An overall score is obtained by averaging a participant's ratings across all eight items.

 ### Instructions